Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/README.md

 1. First, follow the steps in the [set up a mobile property tutorial](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property) in Adobe Experience Platform Launch.
 2. Install the `Adobe Experience Platform Edge` extension from the Catalog.
-3. In the configuration view, for `Edge Configuration`  section select the `Datastream` configuration you created in the `Generate a Datastream identifier` step and click `Save`.
+3. In the configuration view, from `Edge Configuration`  section select the `Datastream` configuration you created in the `Generate a Datastream identifier` step and click `Save`.
 4. Install the `AEP Assurance` extension from the Catalog.
 5. Go to the Publishing Flow menu, select the development library you created and click `Add All Changed Resources`.
 6. Click `Save & Build for Development` to publish the changes in the **Development** environment.